Popular music: Criticism

-Popular Genres of Music
+Popular genres of music

 There are many genres of music worldwide, over 300.
 Leading for the most popular genres worldwide, pop music takes the first spot.
-In countries like the USA, include hip-hop, blues, RNB, and rap take the leading spots.
+In countries like the United States, rock, rap and hip-hop, blues and R&B have a long history of taking the leading spots.

-The most popular genres of music rank differently throughout the world.
-However, there are also very niche genres of music.
-For example, in Canada the most popular niche genre of music are video game soundtracks.
-In Sweden, black metal is a niche genre of music.
-In South India, Carnatic is a niche genre of music people enjoy listening to.

-Music genre popularity changes greatly overtime.
+Music genre popularity changes greatly over time.
 This can be influenced by a number of factors such as current trends or even historical events.
-In America during the 80s, rock music was at its peak and then slowly lost its top spot as pop music began to climb the charts.
-Since the early 2000’s, pop music has charted number one in American music charts, but ever since 2017, RnB and Hip Hop has since taken that spot.
+In the 19th and 20th century, Classical music was far more popular than it is in modern times.
+This can be attributed to a wide variety of changes, including the rise of technology.
+In America during the 1980s, rock music was at its peak and then slowly lost its top spot as pop music began to climb the charts.
+Since the early 2000s, pop music has charted number one in American music charts, but since 2017, R&B and hip-hop have taken that spot.